farbodtaymouri/Books-Papers/DP_AI/Efficiently Serving LLMs/Notes.md

 ## Batching for improvinh throughput
 + The whole idea of batching in LLMs is to avoid generating tokens one at the time and we pad all input sequences togather and pad them and then send them to the LLM for processing.
 This way increase the throughput of the system.
 + Note that, batching improves the throughput (number of request per minutes) but might affect the latancy.
+The reason tha the latency increases (geeting response slower) is that in batching even short sequences needs to wait to larger ones to finish their token generations and then the batch results are sent back.

   ![](https://github.com/farbodtaymouri/Books-Papers/blob/main/DP_AI/Efficiently%20Serving%20LLMs/image/batch_llm.png)